Show / Hide Table of Contents

 Reaction

-Declaration: IDisposable Reaction<T>(this ISharedState sharedState, Func<Reaction, T> expression, Action<T, Reaction> effect, ReactionOptions<T> reactionOptions = null);
+Declaration: IDisposable Reaction<T>(this ISharedState sharedState, Func<Reaction, T> expression, Action<T, Reaction> effect, ReactionOptions<T> reactionOptions = null);.

-returns an IDisposable instance.
+Reaction returns an IDisposable instance.

+The second function (the effect function) passed to Reaction will receive two arguments when invoked.
 The first argument is the value returned by the expression function.
-The second argument is the current reaction,
+The second argument is the current reaction, which can be used to dispose the Reaction during execution.

 It is important to notice that the side effect will only react to data that was accessed in the data expression, which might be less than the data that is actually used in the effect.
 Also, the side effect will only be triggered when the data returned by the expression has changed.
 In other words: reaction requires you to produce the things you need in your side effect.